Hiking & Running

 - Work waterproofing gel into the surface, or spray water repellant over the boot.

-ReviveX® by Gear AidTM can help you waterproof any type of boots quickly and easily.
-Use our Boot Cleaner Concentrate to prep your boots first, then apply ReviveX.
+Revivex by GEAR AID can help you waterproof any type of boots quickly and easily.
+Use our Boot and Shoe Cleaner to prep your boots first, then apply Revivex water repellents.

-Here's an extra #geartip for you: For even more protection in the wettest conditions, apply Seam Grip® to the stitching on your hiking boots and shoes.
-And to keep your trail map dry, just spray it with Air Dry Waterproofing Spray.
+Here's an extra #geartip for you: For even more protection in the wettest conditions, apply Seam Grip WP adhesive to the stitching on your hiking boots and shoes.
+And to keep your trail map dry, just spray it with Revivex Instant Water Repellent spray.

 It’s true that there is safety in numbers—especially if you’re hiking through rough terrain or bear country.
 Invite a friend to come along.
 If you get lost or hurt, you’ll be glad you did.
 If you need a hiking buddy, check out your local hiking clubs and plan to join an upcoming hike.
 If you hit the trail alone, communicate your plans so others know where you’re going and when to expect you back.